1. How hormones can affect breast cancer

 Treatment for PR-positive breast cancer

-Most PR-positive breast cancers are also ER-positive, and you may be offered hormone therapy.
+Most PR-positive breast cancers are also ER-positive.
+You will usually be offered hormone therapy if your cancer is both ER-positive and PR-positive.

 The benefits of hormone therapy are less clear for people whose breast cancer is only PR-positive.
-Very few breast cancers fall into this category, but if this is the case your specialist will discuss with you whether hormone therapy is suitable.
+Very few breast cancers fall into this category, but if this is the case, your treatment team will discuss with you whether hormone therapy is suitable.

-If your cancer has no hormone receptors, it is hormone receptor negative.
+If your breast cancer has no hormone receptors, it is hormone receptor negative.

-If this is the case, hormone therapy will not be of any benefit and your specialist will discuss with you which other treatments are suitable.
+If this is the case, hormone therapy will not be of any benefit and your treatment team will discuss other treatment options with you.